emmajanedrews/base-template/_posts/2018-03-14-when-it-comes-to-repair-requests-clarity-is-key.md

 Today, we’re going to be talking about repairs in the inspection contingency period.

-It’s pretty common for buyers and sellers to have two very different ideas of what the repairs are intended to be, or what is actually asked for. **It is important for a buyer to be very clear when asking for repairs on their inspection amendment.**The seller would need to know what repair the buyer is asking for, if they’re asking for a licensed contractor to do it, or if the repair is something that the seller themselves could do.
+It’s pretty common for buyers and sellers to have two very different ideas of what the repairs are intended to be, or what is actually asked for. **It is important for a buyer to be very clear when asking for repairs on their inspection amendment.&nbsp;**The seller would need to know what repair the buyer is asking for, if they’re asking for a licensed contractor to do it, or if the repair is something that the seller themselves could do.
 Additionally, the seller will want to know whether a paid receipt or photograph is required to verify that the repair has been completed, as well as whether or not other specific items are necessary.

 For example, just a simple amendment saying to repair the roof wouldn’t be very clear.
 We would need something more specific like what about the roof needs repairing and if a roofing contractor is required for that task.

-On the seller’s side, when you receive an inspection amendment request, you want to be sure to take that request literally. **Do what the buyer asks for, not what you think they’re asking for.**As an example, suppose that you have a leaky pipe under a sink which the buyer specifically asks you to fix.
+On the seller’s side, when you receive an inspection amendment request, you want to be sure to take that request literally. **Do what the buyer asks for, not what you think they’re asking for.&nbsp;**As an example, suppose that you have a leaky pipe under a sink which the buyer specifically asks you to fix.
 That doesn’t mean that you have to hire a plumber to do it; you could ask your dad or a handyman since they never specified who needs to make the repair.
 If they ask for a radon system to be installed by a licensed professional, you have to have said professional do it.

 {% include pullquote.html %}